VALINT/AVR-EXAMPLES-/README.md

   - Example work with HD44780 LCD
   - Example work with Siemens A51 LCD
   - Demo project.
 Clock on HD44780.
 Clock crystal connected to XTAL PINs, Timer2 work in asynchronous mode and counts time.
 Time shows on     LCD.
 In LCD draws big symbols.

+8. Examples work with UART/USART interface
+  - Demo project.
+Realized serial connection with PC like a Arduino's Serial.Print.
+I think than it very good for debugging on MCU without JTAG